Gloucester edge Bath in tense West Country derby

 The momentum was all with the hosts approaching the final 10 minutes as the crowd sensed a first victory of the season.

-But despite making three times more passes, almost triple the number of carries and gaining 510m to Gloucester's 183, Bath could not break the visitors' defence again as Gloucester held on for their third consecutive win at The Rec.
+But despite making three times more passes, almost triple the number of carries and gaining 510m to Gloucester's 183, Bath could not break the visitors' defence again as Gloucester held on for their third consecutive win at the Rec.

-Bath: Gallagher, Cokanasiga, Lawrence, Redpath, Hamer-Webb, Francis, Schreuder; Schoeman, Dunn (c), Stuart, Attwood, Roux, Ellis, Reid, Merigan.
+Bath: Gallagher; Cokanasiga, Lawrence, Redpath, Hamer-Webb; Francis, Schreuder; Schoeman, Dunn (c), Stuart, Attwood, Roux, Ellis, Reid, Merigan.

 Replacements: Annett, Cordwell, Coetzee, Richards, De Carpentier, Green, Bailey, Butt.